shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

     b. **PO fact** is created by merging PO with PO Line Items query.

-15. For the SharePoint data source, select the **People** query from theQueries window.
+15. For the SharePoint data source, select the **People** query from the Queries window.
 Selecting this query will prompt you for credentials.
 Click **Edit Credentials**.

     ![](../media/lab-01/image25.png)